euruko/euruko2014.github.io/jekyll/_posts/2014-01-30-call-for-papers.markdown

 ###Submit your Paper Today

 Signing up to the conference, don't miss the chance to spread your knowledge, ideas and expertise.
-We are inviting you to register for submitting your report here.
-The finest papers, which will be presented for the public at the beginning of April, are going to be chosen by voting, so make sure you've shared the material in advance.
+We are inviting you to register for submitting your proposal here.
+The most interesting papers, which will be presented for the public at the beginning of April, are going to be chosen by voting, so make sure you've made your proposal in advance.

 ###Guidelines

 * Submit your proposal by March 31st, 2014, 23:59:59 CEST.
 No excuses!

 * All talks are in English.